 AFTER CARE INSTRUCTIONS

-- Expect treated areas to be tender for the next few days.
+Please follow these instructions for 10-14 days after the procedure to improve and prolong the results of your Microblading Procedure.
+If you don’t follow these instructions, it can greatly affect your microblading results!
+We have applied an ointment that will stay on and protect your treated area.
+Avoid getting anything on the treated area, including water, except for cleansing as directed.
+You may dab for the first few hours with sterile gauze to remove any excess fluids, if necessary.
+Within 2-3 hours after the procedure wash the ointment off your treated area with sterile water, and dry treated area very well with sterile gauze.
+Expect treated areas to be tender for the next few days.
 The procedure area may be red, swollen or have a discharge of lymph (clear fluid) and blood for at least 12 hours post procedure.
-Gently dab off excess lymph from the procedure area with a clean tissue and clean cold water.
-Remember that you should wipe off the lymph to avoid getting a thick crust.
+Gently dab off excess lymph from the procedure area with a clean tissue and clean (Sterilized) cold water.
+Remember that you should dab off gently the lymph to avoid getting a thick crust.
 You may alternate between ice and hot packs to relieve swelling.

 - DO NOT touch the healing pigmented area with your fingers.
 Touching the treated area with your fingers, unclean cotton swabs, old products or other, may result in infection.
 If you need to touch the area – use a clean cotton swab!

-- Color refresher visits should be scheduled between 4-8 weeks post procedure.
-All permanent makeup procedures are a two-step process.
+- Touch-up visits should be scheduled between 4-8 weeks post procedure.
+All permanent makeup procedures are at least two-step process.
 Results cannot be determined until the color refresher is completed.

 - If you resume the Retin-A, Retinol, or Retinoids after the 30 days, the continued use will fade your permanent makeup prematurely.